-NHS England and NHS Improvement is building on the progress made in the Five Year Forward View, which focussed on in increasing provision of crisis resolution home treatment, and liaison mental health services.
+NHS England and NHS Improvement is building on the progress made in the Five Year Forward View, which focused on increasing provision of crisis resolution home treatment, and liaison mental health services.

 The NHS Long Term Plan sets an ambition for more comprehensive crisis pathways in every area that are able to meet the continuum of needs and preferences for accessing crisis care, whether it be in communities, people’s homes, emergency departments, inpatient services or transport by ambulance.